Unity-Technologies/com.unity.perception/com.unity.perception/Documentation~/Tutorial/Phase1.md

 For this tutorial, we have already added the `Labeling` component to all the foreground Prefabs; however, if you are making your own Prefabs, you can easily add a `Labeling` component to them using the _**Add Component**_ button in the screenshot above.

 **Note:** If you would like to start from `.fbx` models, the Perception package lets you quickly create Prefabs from multiple models.
 Just select all your models and from the top menu bar select _**Assets -> Perception -> Create Prefabs from Selected Models**_.
-The newly created Prefabs will be placed in the same folder as the selected models.
+The newly created Prefabs will be placed in the same folders as their corresponding models.

 Here, we will use automatic labeling to label all our foreground objects.